top of page

 Immediate Attention

-At this Monday's meeting, Melissa Snyder shared the Environmental minute.
 In the interest of time, please watch this video on Protecting the Okefenokee, and take a few moments to fill out the quick forms to contact our reps and our governor.
 The forms will populate who your representatives are once you type in your address on the form, and then follow the prompts.
-From what I can tell (lots of red tape), this should be done by the end of November.
+From what I can tell (lots of red tape), this should be done by the end of January 8th, 2024.
 Barbara Bourque, GCG Legislative Chairman, wrote an article about this in the Fall Edition of your Garden Gateways publication, page 3.
 Please consider supporting this worthwhile cause.
 Thank you, Daisies!

 Okefenokee video: https://youtu.be/te_sUWPFYQg